fjarri-attic/brain/documentation.rst

  >>> id1 = conn.create({'a': 1, 'b': 2})
  >>> id2 = conn.create({'c': 3, 'd': 4})

-For each of two `create()`_'s above transactions were started and committed implicitly (because there were not any active transactions at the moment).
+For each of two `Connection.create()`_'s above transactions were started and committed implicitly (because there were not any active transactions at the moment).
 Now we will create synchronous transaction explicitly: